 Mr. Jaumot is the Director of Accounting and Auditing and a shareholder of the certified public accounting firm Ahearn, Jasco & Company, P.A.
 Ahearn, Jasco & Company, P.A. has provided tax, accounting, and SEC consulting services to the Company since its founding in 2003 and is expected to continue providing such services in the future.
 Mr. Jaumot has been directly involved with services provided by Ahearn, Jasco & Company, P.A. to the Company.
-During fiscal years 2010 and 2011, the Company paid Ahearn, Jasco & Company, P.A. approximately \$101,070 and \$107,830, respectively, and from January 1, 2012 through March 31, 2012, the Company has been billed approximately \$60,500 for services performed in 2012.
-The Audit Committee has reviewed the engagement of Ahearn, Jasco & Company, P.A. and Mr. Jaumot's position on the Board of Directors, and determined that the engagement of Ahearn, Jasco & Company, P.A. is in the best interests of the Company.
+During fiscal years 2012 and 2011, the Company paid Ahearn, Jasco & Company, P.A. approximately \$114,025 and \$107,830, respectively, and from January 1, 2013 through March 31, 2013, the Company has been billed approximately \$20,850 for services performed in 2013.
+The Audit Committee has reviewed the engagement of Ahearn, Jasco & Company, P.A. and Mr. Jaumot's position on the Board of Directors, and determined that the engagement of Ahearn, Jasco & Company.
 The Audit Committee will annually review this engagement.